 I’ve been lucky enough to read loads of fantastic books this year, but The Single Ladies of Jacaranda Retirement Village by Joanna Nell and Boy Swallows Universe by Trent Dalton are right at the top of my gift-giving list.

 Can you share a favourite Christmas tradition or memory?

 Craftiness runs in my veins, so it gives me a great sense of satisfaction to make gifts and decorations.
 The hand-stitched pieces I made as a teenager take pride of place on my Christmas tree, alongside decorations I’ve made with my children as they’ve grown old enough to attempt the sewing machine and choose fabrics.
 We’ve got plenty of plastic and tinsel too, but those handmade decorations – and the memories that accompany them – are so precious to me.
 I also love the Christmas baking, from jam, biscuits and rum balls for neighbours and teachers, to making gingerbread houses and special treats with my trio of little bakers.

 Can you tell us a bit about what you are working on next?

 I’m working my second rural romance for Allen and Unwin (to be released in June 2020).
 The story I’ve written features an owner builder sub-plot.
 Having recently built our own home – handmade bricks and all – I can vouch that this topic is ripe with drama and tension!!
 The novel tells the story of Penny’s youngest sister Angie as she renovates an old cottage in country Victoria.
 I’ve loved writing about the McIntyre sisters, and hope to tell all four of the sister’s stories over the next four years.

-Thanks again SO MUCH, Maya, for taking the time to talk Christmas and books with me – and for sharing some gorgeous festive photos too!
+Thanks again SO MUCH to Maya, for taking the time to talk Christmas and books with me – and for sharing some gorgeous festive photos too!

 You can find Maya online here and on Instagram @maya.linnell.writes